WoolleySheep/micropython-units/README.md

     unittest.main("tests")
     ```
 #### Test coverage report
 A test coverage report can be generated to ensure the unit tests are exercising the anticipated functionality.
-Note that the coverage module is designed for CPython, not micropython, so it may not be entirely accurate.
+The coverage module is designed for CPython, not micropython, so it may not be entirely accurate.
 ##### Pre-requisites
 - [uv](https://docs.astral.sh/uv/)
 ##### Steps